loginmanish/WondeAPI.NET/readme.md

 'Search for schools with a postcode starting CB21
-Dim params = New Dictionary(Of String, String) params.Add("postcode", "CB21")
+Dim params = New Dictionary(Of String, String) param.Add("postcode", "CB21")
-For Each school As Dictionary(Of String, Object) In client.schools.search(Nothing, params)
+For Each school As Dictionary(Of String, Object) In client.schools.search(Nothing, param)
 	'Display school name
 	Console.WriteLine("School searched is {0}", school("name"))
 Next school

-'Search for schools with the establishment number = 6006 params.Clear() params.Add("establishment_number", "6006")
+'Search for schools with the establishment number = 6006 param.Clear() params.Add("establishment_number", "6006")
-For Each school As Dictionary(Of String, Object) In client.schools.search(Nothing, params)
+For Each school As Dictionary(Of String, Object) In client.schools.search(Nothing, param)
 	'Display school name
 	Console.WriteLine("School searched is {0}", school("name"))
 Next school